JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

         - variable: Velocity@ObsFunction
           maxvalue: 20.0

+  Warning: ObsFunctions are evaluated for all observations, including those that have been unselected by previous elements of the :code:`where` list or rejected by filters run earlier.
+This can lead to problems if these ObsFunctions incorrectly assume they will always be given valid inputs.

 - :code:`@ObsDiagnostic` will be used to store non-H(x) diagnostic values from the :code:`simulateObs` function in individual :code:`ObsOperator` classes.
 The :code:`ObsDiagnostics` interface class in OOPS is used to pass those diagnostics to the :code:`ObsFilters`.
 Because the diagnostics are provided by :code:`simulateObs`, they can only be used in filters that implement the :code:`postFilter` function (currently only Background Check and Met Office Buddy Check).
 The :code:`simulateObs` interface to :code:`ObsDiagnostics` will be first demonstrated in CRTM.

 .. _where-statement: